-- Location: If you plan to buy a cottage as a real estate investment, once again, location is key.
-Waterfront properties are the most sought-after rental properties.
-Being close to ski centers will also influence your property’s popularity.
-Furthermore, being within a two-hour drive from a major city is a bonus.
+- Renting: If you intend to buy a cottage as an investment property, once again, location is crucial.
+Waterfront properties are the most desirable.
+Proximity to ski resorts is also favourable.
+In addition, being less than two hours away from a major city is also a plus.

 - Amenities: A modern, fully equipped chalet will attract more interest.
 Vacationers are looking for a chalet with internet access, cable TV, a fully equipped kitchen, cleaning services, etc.

 - Management: Renting a cottage requires management and maintenance tasks such as cleaning, snow removal, lawn mowing, reservation management, etc. But don’t worry, some sites, such as Kanata Tremblant, offer rental management services.
 We can take care of these tasks, as well as the rental ads and reservations.
 So you can rest easy knowing that experienced professionals are looking after your cottage.

 - Associated costs: Renting out your cottage will incur certain costs such as website advertisements, maintenance, repairs, not to mention insurance.
 Keep in mind that rental income is also taxable.
 Fortunately, you can deduct many of the costs associated with the rental from your taxes.